Quench-drive spectroscopy and high-harmonic generation in BCS superconductors: Conclusion and outlook

-We believe that this work can pave the way towards coherent time-dependent multi-dimensional spectroscopy on superconductors in the THz regime.
+All in all, we believe that this work can pave the way towards coherent time-dependent multi-dimensional spectroscopy on superconductors in the THz regime.
 A full two-dimensional pump-pump-probe spectroscopy with coherent pulses will be the focus of a future work.
-Its possibilities range from coherent control of superconductors to the study of competing orders, such as superconductivity, charge-density wave and bi-plasmon among others \cite{Cundiff2013,Giannetti2016}.
+Its possibilities range from coherent control of superconductors to the study of competing orders, such as superconductivity, charge-density wave, and bi-plasmon among others \cite{Cundiff2013,Giannetti2016}.
 Other systems where the Higgs response is known to be enhanced, such as cuprates, could be interesting to investigate with this spectroscopic approach, to efficiently study the transient non-equilibrium response of quasiparticles and the Higgs mode and to unveil the features of their rich phase diagram.

-\acknowledgements Fruitful discussions with L. Benfatto, S. Kaiser, M.-J. Kim, L. Schwarz are thankfully acknowledged.
+\acknowledgements Fruitful discussions with L. Benfatto, P. M. Bonetti, S. Kaiser, M.-J. Kim, L. Schwarz are thankfully acknowledged.
 We thank the Max Planck-UBC-UTokyo Center for Quantum Materials for fruitful collaborations and financial support.
 R.H. acknowledges the Joint-PhD program of the University of British Columbia and the University of Stuttgart.

 \onecolumngrid